Japan’s Nikkei 225 stock index plunges 12.4% as investors dump a wide range of shares

-TOKYO (AP) — Japan’s Nikkei 225 share index plunged more than 12% on Monday as investors worried that the U.S. economy may be in worse shape than had been expected dumped a wide range of shares.
+TOKYO (AP) — Japan’s Nikkei 225 stock index plunged more than 12% on Monday as investors worried that the U.S. economy may be in worse shape than had been expected and dumped a wide range of shares.

-At its lowest the Nikkei plunged as much as 13.4%.
+At its lowest, the Nikkei plunged as much as 13.4% on Monday.
 Its biggest single-day rout was a drop of 3,836 points, or 14.9%, on the day dubbed “Black Monday” in October 1987.
-It suffered an 11.4% drop in October 2008 during the global financial crisis and fell 10.6% during the aftermath of massive earthquakes and nuclear meltdowns in northeastern Japan in March 2011.
+It suffered an 11.4% drop in October 2008 during the global financial crisis and fell 10.6% in the aftermath of a massive earthquake and nuclear meltdowns in northeastern Japan in March 2011.

 Share prices have fallen in Tokyo since the Bank of Japan raised its benchmark interest rate on Wednesday.
-The benchmark is now about 3.8% below the level it was at a year ago.
+The Nikkei index is now about 3.8% below the level it was at a year ago.

 The wave of selling hit all sorts of companies.